demisto/content/Packs/AzureKubernetesServices/Integrations/AzureKubernetesServices/AzureKubernetesServices_description.md

+In order to connect to the AzureKubernetesServices using either Cortex XSOAR Azure App or the Self-Deployed Azure App, use one of the following methods:

+- *Authorization Code Flow* (Recommended).
+- *Device Code Flow*.
+- *Azure Managed Identities*
+- *Client Credentials Flow*.

 # Self-Deployed Application
 To use a self-configured Azure application, you need to add a [new Azure App Registration in the Azure Portal](https://docs.microsoft.com/en-us/graph/auth-register-app-v2#register-a-new-application-using-the-azure-portal).